justMemou/cs2-admin/README.md

 ![sample diagram](https://raw.githubusercontent.com/justMemou/cs2-admin/master/diagram.png)

 ## Installation
-1.Move config.json-sample to config.json and edit it.
-(CS2 server config)
+1. Move config.json-sample to config.json and edit it.
+(CS2 server config)(!!!supports multiple servers!!!)

-2.Move .env-sample to .env and edit it. (discord bot)
+2. Move .env-sample to .env and edit it. (discord bot)

+3. Invite the discord bot to your server ID and setup the channel ID in .env

-3.Run `npm install`
+4. Run `npm install`

+5. Run `node server.js`

+6. Once you ensure that your nodejs server (waiting for events from the cs2 server) is running you can:

-4. Put:
+5. Put:

 ```
 log on;